 It’s enormously helpful if you understand ahead of time that your wellness journey will involve 3 steps forward, then 1 step back, 3 steps forward, 1 step back, 3 steps forward, 1 step back, and on-and-on.

-If you know ahead of time that those “1 step backs” are a logical and necessary part of permanent change, then it frees you up from having to feel frustrated about yourself when it happens.
+If you know ahead of time that those “1 step backs” are a logical and necessary part of a permanent change, then it frees you up from having to feel frustrated about yourself when it happens.

 Each of us has had the experience of exercising consistently for a couple of weeks and then stumbling back into old, sedentary habits again.

 It happens to all men over 50.

 Your intellect might get on board right away, but the emotional and physical parts of yourself might need a bit more time to experiment with their own free will.

 And that’s how it should be.

 So… what to do when you fall off the health wagon?

 Engage your sense of humor.
 Life is funny.
 Change is funny!
 Shift into solution-mode: gently guide your attention and energy back to what’s working well about your daily life, and visualize yourself happily undergoing the new habits that you’d like to one day adopt.